timothyahwang/openvm/book/src/getting-started/quickstart.md

 cargo init fibonacci
 ```

 Since we are using some nightly features, we need to specify the Rust version.
-Create a `rust-toolchain.toml` file with the following content:
+Run `rustup component add rust-src --toolchain nightly-2024-10-30` and create a `rust-toolchain.toml` file with the following content:

 ```toml
 [toolchain]